 Lastly, individuals with paraplegia can improve their gait through overground training.

-This type of gait exercise involves using equipment like walkers, canes, and parallel bars to help you stay balanced.
-Using assistive devices will give you the most realistic feel for walking again because it teaches you how to shift your weight and balance.
+This type of gait exercise involves using equipment like walkers, canes, and parallel bars to maintain balance.
+Using assistive devices teaches you how to shift your weight and balance.

-Overground gait training will help you build strength and endurance in the legs so that you can support your body weight and walk longer distances.
+Overground gait training can build strength and endurance in the legs so that you can support your body weight and walk longer distances.